Tommy Graham (footballer, born 1955): Football career

 In 1986, Graham was one of numerous new signings at Football Conference club Scarborough, where Neil Warnock was the new manager.
 He was a regular in Scarborough's midfield as they won the division, six points clear of favourites Barnet, to become the first team to benefit from the introduction of direct promotion and relegation between Conference and League in place of the longstanding re-election system.
 In the club's second season in the League, he helped them reach the play-off semi-final, and the following season, he was a goalscorer in what the Daily Mirror dubbed "one of the most humiliating Cup defeats in [Chelsea's] history".
 Scarborough were two goals behind on the night, 3–1 down on aggregate, to Chelsea, who were then in second place in the First Division, in the second round of the League Cup.
 With 24 minutes to go, Graham headed Martin Russell's cross in off the crossbar.
 Four minutes later, Paul Robinson scrambled the ball home to bring the scores level.
 Then after a further four minutes, Steve Norris was fouled in the penalty area.
 While Chelsea claimed the player had been offside, the referee awarded the penalty kick, which Russell converted to complete the victory.

-After 150 appearances in League and Conference for Scarborough, Graham returned to Halifax Town in January 1990.
+After 150 appearances in League and Conference matches for Scarborough, Graham returned to Halifax Town in January 1990.
 He was ever-present to the end of the 1989–90 season, and even went in goal against Walsall in March when Jonathan Gould was injured and there was no goalkeeper among the substitutes.
 Halifax were 2–0 down at the time, but Graham kept a clean sheet while his teammates scored five goals.
-Over the next two seasons he made a further 37 League appearances, and played non-League football for Frickley Athletic before retiring from the game.
+Over the next two seasons he made a further 37 League appearances and played non-League football for Frickley Athletic before retiring from the game.